ZarNizza/next-sotm/README.md

 <h3>For curiose reviewers</h3>
-Yes, I know, using <code>key=Math.random()</code> and some any tricks is not perfect idea, but in this app it suits me ))
+Yes, I know, using <code>key=Math.random()</code> and some any tricks is not perfect idea, but in this app it suits me )) The same, about code comments and their absence ))